gitterally/missile-command-remake/README.md

 ## Features

-- Click to create explosions
+- Click on screen to fire missiles at that location.
-- Enemies move downward from random positions
+- Enemies move downward from random positions and will harm your base ASSets if hit.
-- Explosions destroy enemies within their radius
+- Mssiles explodes and destroys enemies within their radius.
+- Keep your base running for as long as possible.
-- Reset button to restart the game
+- Reset button to restart the game.

 ## Getting Started